The Secret To Getting Ahead When Responding To RFPs

 • What’s most important to the company?

-What are the main decision making criteria to pick a provider?
+What are the main decision-making criteria for picking a provider?

 5 ways to increase your RFP win rate

 Alongside asking the right questions – you must prepare adequately for any RFP.
-Considering that most RFPs are won or lost before they even enter the submission stage – it’s why you need to employ a few best practices before you submit anything.
+Considering that most RFPs are won or lost before they even enter the submission stage, you must employ a few best practices before submitting anything.
 Check them out below:

 1. Focus on networking

-Have you heard the phrase ‘Your network is your net worth,’?
-If you have, are you doing anything to leverage your network when it comes to responding to RFPs?
-When was the last time you went to a networking event to expand your network or built stronger relationships with your existing connections?
+Have you heard the phrase ‘Your network is your net worth’?
+If you have, are you doing anything to leverage your network regarding responding to RFPs?
+When did you last attend a networking event to expand your network or build stronger relationships with your existing connections?

 Think about it – the more connections you have, the more opportunities you have to increase your revenue.
-Depending on how influential your relationships are for your industry, you are more likely to succeed with your RFP goals.
+Depending on the influence of your relationships on your industry, you are more likely to succeed with your RFP goals.

 2. Develop relationships with decision-makers

-A salesperson can compete based on product, price and service but still lose the sale because of the relationship between the customer and a competitor’s salesperson.
-People naturally prefer to buy from people they know, like and trust, which can be a hurdle when dealing with decision-making c-level executives.
-Therefore your likeability and ability to form strong relationships quickly are essential.
+A salesperson can compete based on product, price, and service but still lose the sale because of the relationship between the customer and a competitor’s salesperson.
+People naturally prefer to buy from people they know, like, and trust, which can be a hurdle when dealing with decision-making C-level executives.
+Therefore, your likeability and ability to form strong relationships quickly are essential.
 The best way to prove your authority and credibility is to begin by building rapport.
-To achieve this, you should prove that the value you are providing is more than just a solution.
+To achieve this, you should prove that your value is more than just a solution.
 In other words, you don’t want to be a companion; you want to show them the way.

 3. Know your competitors